redhatdragon/EchoEngine/README.md

 ## WARNING: under construction...
 Under chaotic development at the moment, this is still in it's baby steps, please have a little patience, it'll get ironed out hopefully soon.

+2D only works on windows at the moment, 3D untested on linux.
+Trying to wrangle cmake hell.
+Expect things to break a lot for now.

 ## INSTALL